Mechanism: English simple action

-range: 5 octaves, F1-f3
+Range: 5 octaves, F1-f3

 Signature: [First name?, unreadable. erased] MARCHAND Facteur // Rue des Petits Champs Martin // N.o 6&4. À PARIS

 The maker's first name was erased later with massive means.
-So the instrument can be determined further by its range typical for the late 18th century.
+So the instrument can only be determined further by its range typical for the late 18th century.
 Whether the address' spelling of the Rue St. Martin simply as "Martin" is an indication of the anti-clerical period of the Directoire

 (1795-99), can only be guessed.
 The simple design matches the tastes of this period.